Final Fantasy X

 Obtained Through A Summoner's Pilgrimage

 In Final Fantasy X, traditional summons appeared in the form of Aeons.
 As with Final Fantasy IX, their use was also restricted to a privilaged few, called Summoners.
-In this game, they do not require MP to summon and they can be summoned, or sent away whenever Yuna (the only Summoner available) decides to.
+In this game, they do not require MP to summon and they can be summoned, or sent away, whenever Yuna or any other summoner decides decides.

-The ultimate purpose of a Summoner in Final Fantasy X, is to complete their pilgrimage and defeat Sin by using the Final Aeon, which can be obtained in Zanarkand.
-During the pilgrimage, they learn to summon sequentially stronger Summons in order to prepare them for the Final Summoning.
+The ultimate purpose of a Summoner in Final Fantasy X is to complete their pilgrimage and defeat Sin by using the Final Aeon.
+During the pilgrimage, they learn to summon sequentially stronger aeons in order to prepare them for the Final Summoning.

-Inside the Chamber of the Fayth, the Summoner speaks to the Fayth in order to obtain the ability to call a Summon.
-This can take hours, or even days, or they may be completely unsuccessful.
-Once the bond has been made, the Summoner can call on a Summon at any time.
+Inside the Chamber of the Fayth, the Summoner speaks to the Fayth in order to obtain the ability to call an aeon.
+This can take hours, or even days; they may also be completely unsuccessful.
+Once the bond has been made however, the Summoner can call on that aeon at any time to assist them.

-For this reason, The Aeons often have some kind of similarity to their Fayth and it also means that if the Fayth decides not to dream, the Summons will not be there for the Summoners to call forth.
+For this reason, The aeons often have some kind of similarity to their Fayth.
+It also means that should the Fayth decide not to dream any longer, the aeons will not be there for the Summoners to call forth.

-Yuna could call forth the Aeons at will and they would then have their own HP, MP and Overdrive bars.
-To perform their ultimate attacks, they would have to obtain an Overdrive just like normal characters would.
+In battle, Yuna can call forth the aeons at will.
+They would then act as a party member, with their own HP, MP and Overdrive bars.
+To perform their ultimate attacks they would have to obtain an Overdrive just like normal characters would.
 To increase the rate at which their Overdrive bar increased, you could also choose to have the aeon "focus".
 This would see them take more damage as a result.

 There is a Dark Aeon for each of the normal Aeons and it is possible to defeat them all.
-Once they have all been defeated, the player has the chance to fight against Penance.
-Penance offers the ultimate challenge in Final Fantasy X.
+Once they have all been defeated, the player has the chance to fight against Penance, who offers the ultimate challenge in Final Fantasy X.

 Final Fantasy X-2

-Although the Fayths stopped dreaming at the end of Final Fantasy X, Aeons do appear in Final Fantasy X-2.
-Eight of the Aeons seen in Final Fantasy X return in their Dark form.
+Although the Fayths stopped dreaming at the end of Final Fantasy X, aeons do still appear in Final Fantasy X-2.
+Eight of the aeons seen in Final Fantasy X return in their Dark form.

 Unlike Final Fantasy X, the Aeons in Final Fantasy X-2 only appear as bosses and cannot be summoned as allies.
 They are nowhere near as strong as the Dark Aeons in Final Fantasy X though due to their weakened state.